Session memory for AI coding agents

 circle the useful part, toss the rest

-Session memory for Claude Code.
+Session memory for AI coding agents.

 No more ten-minute re-briefs.